skuxy/Advent-Of-Code-codes/README.md

 # Advent-Of-Code-codes
-Collection of codes for Advent of Code 2015
+Collection of codes for Advent of Code 2015 and 2016